Friendseeker/Analysis-I/# Proofs.md

 $a - c = (b + e) - (b - f) = e + f > 0$, hence $a > c$ as desired.

+f)

+Equivalent of showing exactly one of $a - b > 0$, $a - b$ positive, $a - b$ negative is true, which follows from Trichotomy of integers.

 ### Exercise 4.1.8

 Let $P(n)$ denote $n \geq 0$.
 Then, $P(0)$ is true as $0 \geq 0$.